-We transcript this video to make you quickly learn how to get started in UX design.
-We provide 6 powerful tips to get started immediately.
+We transcripted this video to help you quickly learn how to get started in UX design.
+We provide 6 powerful tips to get started with immediately.

 UX designers are in demand right now.
 Executives and managers are realizing that their user’s experience of a company’s product or service is crucial to their bottom line.
 That experience can be designed so we thought we’d put together a short video that summarizes what we think is the best way to get started in user experience.

 We don’t mean that you need to go and invest three years and thousands of dollars into a university degree in interaction design or something.

 There are plenty of great books and a lot of excellent online courses that you can work through in your own time to get going.